 - A resume

-- Complete transcripts from all colleges attended (unofficial transcripts accepted)
+- Complete transcripts from UW-Madison (unofficial transcripts accepted)

 1. A UW-Madison undergraduate woman and/or gender minority student, and